jpritikin/coach/content/posts/polyamory.md

 ## Scenario

 Suppose your relationship with your dad is loving but falls short of idyllic expectations.
-This isn't attributable to paternity uncertainty; he is your genetic dad, sharing 50% of his DNA.
-So what do you do?
-You have two options:
+This isn't attributable to paternity uncertainty; he is your biological dad, sharing 50% of his DNA.[^pettay2023] So what do you do?
+You obviously have only two options:

 - Work through existing conflicts with your dad to improve your relationship.
 - Abandon the pursuit of expansive satisfaction and contentment with one dad figure, instead seeking to fill the void with multiple dad figures.

 Note that the belief that a single dad can never suffice is potentially self-fulfilling.
-The more firmly you hold this belief, the more likely you are to normalize and accept a mediocre relationship, allowing it to remain unimproved.
+The more firmly you hold this belief, the more likely you normalize and accept a mediocre relationship, allowing it to remain unimproved.

 ## Poly-Paternity: The Revolutionary Approach to Fatherhood

 Are you tired of the outdated, **monogamous** model of paternity?
 Do you feel constrained by society's expectations of having just one father per child?
 Welcome to the world of poly-paternity, where children can have multiple dads and everyone benefits!

 In poly-paternity relationships, a child is raised by a loving group of fathers, each contributing their unique skills and qualities.
 Why settle for one dad's dad jokes when you can have a whole comedy troupe?
-With poly-paternity, your child gets:
+With poly-paternity, you get:

 - Exponential growth in Father's Day gifts: More dads mean more ties and "#1 Dad" mugs.
 - Endless supply of "Ask your father" responses: Keep the parental responsibility musical chairs going.